DarkAssassin23/Server_Connect/README.md

   need to run the `upgrade` command to update to 3.2.2 before running another `upgrade` to upgrade to latest version, or install latest version via the install script.
+- As of version 4.1, this software now allows you to view the release notes at anytime.
+It also allows you to reinstall server connect from the CLI

 ## System Requirements
 - Python3